Rules

 Triple Plays

-4. The second receiver then must execute a throw home that hits the strike zone.
+- The second receiving player then must execute a throw home, without a shuffle, that hits the strike zone in order for a triple play to be recorded.
 If the ball misses the strike zone but hits the backstop, a double play is recorded.
 Missing the backstop completely will result in a failed triple play and an out will only be recorded for the batter.

 As with double plays, an outfielder who is not considered to be an eligible infielder is allowed to be a part of triple plays as either receiving player, but they cannot be the fielding player (step 1).

-• If all of the above steps are completed in a timely fashion with clean fielding and receiving, the fielding team will be awarded three outs and the inning will be over.
+If the throw home misses the strike zone but hits the backstop, a double play is recorded.
+Missing the backstop completely will result in a failed triple play and an out will only be recorded for the batter. all of the above steps are completed in a timely fashion with clean fielding and receiving, the fielding team will be awarded three outs and the inning will be over.

 Who makes the call?

-• Whether a thrown ball hits the backstop/strike zone (tags and infield ground balls) & the timeliness of the throw: Offense
+Whether a thrown ball hits the backstop/strike zone (on tag ups and infield ground balls) and the timeliness of the throw: Offense